hoeken/PsychicHttp/README.md

 ### HTTPS / SSL

-PsychicHttp supports HTTPS / SSL out of the box, however there are some limitations (see performance below).
+PsychicHttp supports HTTPS / SSL out of the box on both Arduino and native ESP-IDF, however there are some limitations (see performance below).
 Enabling it also increases the code size by about 100kb.
 To use HTTPS, you need to modify your setup like so:

 ```cpp
 #include <PsychicHttp.h>